carstenhain/SV_homology/README.md

 - RepeatMasker (tested on ?)

 ### File requirement
-- The vcf file is read in using cyvcf2 and the tool relies on following fields next to mandatory vcf fields:
+- The VCF file is read in using cyvcf2 and the tool relies on following fields next to mandatory VCF fields:
   - INFO field - SVTYPE - DEL/INS
   - INFO field - SVLEN - Length of the SV in base pairs
 - Genome reference as fasta file